Kho Sin-Kie: Tennis career

 In 1935, the Dutch Indies Tennis Association invited a couple of European players to play a series of exhibition matches in the Orient.
 In Surabaya, he paired with Nami to face Giorgio de Stefani and Enrique Maier and lost in two sets.
 Then the party traveled to Surakarta where singles matches were held and Kho faced de Stefani with the Italian coming out victoriously.
 Then on a rematch in Semarang, Kho prevailed for the first time over de Stefani in front a home crowd of two thousand.
 While touring America, Kho reached the doubles finals of the 1935 Kansas City Championships with Lewis D. Carson, losing to Wilbur Coen and William Kiley.
 The same year, he debuted in the Davis Cup against the United States Davis Cup team and lost all three of his rubbers.

 Kho won numerous tournaments in Europe, most notably winning the British Hard Court Championships twice, in 1938 and 1939 and was a runner-up in 1946.

 In 1934, he was scheduled to represent his country at the 1934 Far Eastern Games, which was cancelled.
 He met Giorgio de Stefani again for the Dutch Championships in 1936, losing to him.
 Also in 1936, he reached the fourth round of the 1936 French Championships in singles and reached the third round of the mixed doubles with Mademoiselle Terwinot.

 In the New Year's Eve tournament of 1936–1937 at the Beausite L.T.C. de Cannes, he defeated Vladimir Landau and won the doubles as well with him.
 At the same event, he and miss Simonne Mathieu won the mixed contest.
 In January 1937, he won the Monegasque Championships against Gaston Médécin.
 In February, he captured the Gallia L.T.C. de Cannes title, beating home favorite Jacques Brugnon in straight sets.
 They paired for the doubles of the Nice Lawn Tennis Club where they triumphed over Jean Lesueur and William Robertson.
 Kho also took the singles trophy.
 Also in February at Carlton Club of Cannes, Brugnon and Kho were on the opposite side in the mixed semifinals where they teamed with Simone Matthieu and Nancy Liebert respectively.
 In the end, the French couple advanced to the finals.
 For the men's doubles, Brugnon and Robertson formed a team this time and met in the final with Kho and Landau.
 In May, he clinched the Priory tournament from Daniel Prenn.
 In July, he won the Midlands Counties tournament in Edgbaston.
-In September, he was in both singles and doubles finals of the Hungarian International Tennis Championships in Budapest.
+In September, he was in both singles and doubles finals of the Hungarian International Championships in Budapest.
 He was a finalist for the Paris International Championships in the same month where he was beaten by Croatian Franjo Punčec.